USEPA/workshops/lessons/03_tidy_data_in_r.md

 ### Other ways to read in data

 There are many ways to read in data with R.  If you have questions about this, please let Jeff know.
 He's happy to chat more about it.
-For this workhsop we will point out one other way we did it in the example R Markdown file and will show one last way to read in Excel files here.

-Lastly, since Excel spreadsheets are so ubiquitous we need a reliable way to read in data stored in an excel spreadsheet.
+Before we move on though, I will show an example of one other way we can do this.
+Since Excel spreadsheets are so ubiquitous we need a reliable way to read in data stored in an excel spreadsheet.
 There are a variety of packages that provide this capability, but by far the best (IMHO) is `readxl` which is part of the Tidyverse.
 This is how we read in an File:

 ```r